-- 1) The components of Prosody. - 2) Guiding principles of fluency instruction. - 3) Speed drills for fluency at the word level. - 4) Phrase-cued instruction for fluency at the phrase level.
+- 1) The components of Prosody. - 2) Guiding principles of fluency instruction. - 3) The use of speed drills for building fluency at the word level. - 4) The use of phrase-cued reading instruction for building fluency at the phrase level.

-Module D: Strategies for Connected Text Fluency (5hours)
+Module D: Instructional Strategies for Connected Text Fluency (5 hours)